oyasnev/tsd/readme.txt

     -m      - turn on repeat merging.
 If this key is given, then repeats which look to be parts of a single repeat will be merged together
               Default: turn off
     -mt     - merge threshold.
-Works only if the key "-m" is given.
 Is a maximum distance between two repeats at which they still can be merged.
-Default: 20
-    -tl     - minimum length of TSD.
+Default: 20 You do not have to specify the key "-m", if "-mt" is given -tl     - minimum length of TSD.
 Default: 7
     -ted    - maximum edit distance of TSD.
 Default: 3 -rl     - minimum length of repeat (smaller repeat will be ignore).